Fisher Center at Bard

-Work with the Audio Supervisor to manage the Center’s audio/video shop.
+Work with the Video Supervisor to manage the Center’s audio/video shop.

-Maintain the Center’s video equipment and infrastructure, including studio and classroom systems, CCTV, conductor feed.
+Maintain the Center’s Audio equipment and infrastructure, including studio and classroom systems, assistive listening, program monitoring and paging.

-Maintain accurate inventories of the Center’s video equipment.
+Maintain accurate inventories of the Center’s audio equipment.

-Coordinate video elements of props, scenery and costumes.
+Coordinate audio elements of props, scenery and costumes.

-Advance all video needs of all incoming productions and projects; coordinate with outside designers and engineers.
+Advance all audio needs of all incoming productions and projects; coordinate with outside designers and engineers.

 Maintain vendor relationships.

-Execute bidding and purchasing for video equipment and services.
+Execute bidding and purchasing for Audio equipment and services.

-Coordinate and manage video elements related to orchestra shell & riser changeovers, orchestra pit changeovers and seating setup changeovers.
+Coordinate and manage audio elements related to orchestra shell & riser changeovers, orchestra pit changeovers and seating setup changeovers.

 Assist in the advancement of tours by resident Fisher Center artists, accompany and support tours and off-site productions as required.

-Minimum 5 years experience as a video engineer in a multi-venue facility, producing venue or touring company (academic experience is a plus).
+Minimum 5 years experience as an Audio engineer in a multi-venue facility, producing venue or touring company (experience at an academic institution is a plus).

 Ability to interpret and generate production drawings.